 About the Author:

-Continue below to read the synopsis of the book and be sure to follow this link - [TOUR SCHEDULE] to check out the rest of the stops on the 'NOT YOUR AVERAGE JO' blog tour brought to you by TBR & BEYOND TOURS, KOKILA / PENGUIN RANDOM HOUSE, and GRACE K. SHIM!
+Continue below to read the synopsis of the book and be sure to follow this link - [TOUR SCHEDULE] to check out the rest of the stops on the 'THE ART OF EXILE' book tour brought to you by TBR & BEYOND TOURS, SIMON AND SCHUSTER CHILDREN'S PUBLISHING / MARGARET K. MCELDERRY BOOKS, and ANDREA MAX!

 Add to Goodreads